Annapolis DUI Lawyer

 A person with a commercial driver’s license with a BAC level of 0.05 percent or higher loses their commercial driving privilege as opposed to a person with the regular driver’s license, who has a legal BAC of 0.08.

 The severity of the ramifications of a commercial driver’s license (CDL) DUI can be fairly catastrophic because generally, the CDL is necessary for the person’s livelihood.
 The loss of their commercial driving privileges could, therefore, result in the loss of their ability to be employed and therefore loss of income and general ability to be employed in the future.
-It is important to consult an Annapolis DUI attorney as soon as you are charged with a CDL DUI to help mitigate the penalties levied against you in court.
+It is important to consult an Annapolis attorney as soon as you are charged with a CDL DUI to help mitigate the penalties levied against you in court.

-Where the Case is Heard
+Where a DUI Case is Heard

-DUIs in Annapolis are heard in one of two district courts.
+As a skilled attorney can attest, DUIs in Annapolis are heard in one of two district courts.
 One is in the Glen Burnie District Court at 7500 Ritchie Highway, Suite 205.
 The other district court is located at 251 Rowe Boulevard, Suite 151 in Annapolis.
 Additionally, if a DUI is moved to the circuit court for any reason such as the severity of the case or an appeal from a district court decision, those are heard in the circuit court for Anne Arundel County at 8 Church Circle in Annapolis.
 A person should arrive at the courthouse where their matter is assigned.

 When there is a companion felony charge, the location of the case depends on the kind of felony charge.
 Some felony charges are heard in district court and are handled in the same location as the DUI.
 Some felony charges are more serious and go to the circuit court system.
 When they are related to the DUI, usually the DUI is taken to the circuit court and linked to the original felony charge.

-How an Annapolis DUI Attorney Can Help
+Let an Annapolis DUI Attorney Help

-Although being charged with driving under the influence can make you feel like you have been singled out, our lawyers have handled many cases just like yours.
+Although being charged with driving under the influence can make you feel like you have been singled out, our Annapolis DUI lawyers have handled many cases just like yours.
 During a person’s initial appearance, a judge will inform them of their right to an attorney.
 Similar to the initial appearance, a lawyer can also help a person during their arraignment and help them post bond for release from jail.
 The attorneys with our firm are experienced with these types of cases and familiar with the prosecutors and judges that handle these cases as well.

-The DUI attorneys at our firm have the requisite experience and knowledge to provide you with the best possible defense.
+Our team has the requisite experience and knowledge to provide you with the best possible defense.
 Some of the many things we can do for you include:

 - Bring into question the validity of your claimed BAC.
 Many times breathalyzer machines have not been properly calibrated and can be wildly inaccurate.
 We can also demonstrate that the police did not follow proper procedures in stopping and pulling you over.